 In Livingston County we typically serve between 1,500 and 2,200 Court papers per year.
 Missouri law requires certain fees on civil process being $30 per paper on Civil summons, Notices, Court Orders, Garnishments, Motions, and Eviction Notices.
 The fee is $20.00 for Subpoenas and there is no fee on Criminal Summons, Orders of Protection or notices of hearings on Order of Protections.

 Being a small organization we incorporate our civil service into our investigations and patrol in Livingston County.
 We do so in order to be productive and maximize our time as quite often people are not home on the first, second, or even third attempts for service.
-Summons can be given to anyone at the residence above 13 years of age.
+Summons can be given to anyone at the residence who are at least 18 years of age.

 Several times each year we send notice to prospective jurors.
 Missouri law directs the Circuit Clerk to obtain the names in the county of the prospective jurors and requires the sheriff to notify those of prospective jury duty.
 You will often receive such notice in the mail from this office other times they may be hand delivered.
 Many times people have vacations, medical treatments, or have difficulty in being at the Courthouse for specific dates.
 If you have such a need, please call Livingston County Circuit Clerk Jane Gann's Office at 660-646-8000 extension 305 and they will do their best to help you.